Gracious-Liverpool-Onyije/Power-BI-Project/README.md

 # Power-BI-Project
-PowerBI project on Adventures works sales.
-PowerBI was used to create relationships between tables and carryout visualization
+PowerBI project on Adventures works data sales.
+PowerBI was used to create relationships between six tables, which had customer, product and geographical data set and carryout visualization.